kekse1/count.php/README.md

 The second dependency is a configured `FONTS` directory with '.ttf' fonts installed in it! ..

 ## RAW mode
-By defining `RAW = true` the base counting function won't automatically be called, so that you've the chance of doing it in your PHP scripts manually.

-This way there'll be no real output (neither text nor as graphic), and you just get the current value returned by the `counter()` function.
+By defining `RAW = true` the base counting function won't be called automatically, so that you've the chance of doing this in your PHP scripts manually.
+This way there'll be no real output (neither text nor graphical), and you just get the current value returned by the `counter()` function.

 The function to call from your scripts (after `require_once('count.php')` or so) is:
 `function counter($_host = null, $_read_only = RAW, $_die = !RAW)`.